Skip to main content

 Cala Formentor Beach, North Mallorca

-An idyllic bay featuring a picture-perfect beach in the northwest of Mallorca
+Idyllic bay featuring a picture-perfect beach in the north-west of Mallorca

 Cala Formentor, an early luxury destination in Mallorca, was favored by prominent figures such as Charlie Chaplin and Winston Churchill.
 Its crescent-shaped, golden sandy beach bordered by tranquil turquoise waters, lush pine forest, and mountain views make it a stunning spot to visit.